voedger/voedger-kb/se.md

 ## DRY

 The **"Don't Repeat Yourself" (DRY) principle** applies to both source code and documentation by eliminating redundancy and ensuring a single source of truth (SSOT).
+It states that every unit of knowledge should have a single, unambiguous representation within a system.
+Repetition increases the risk of inconsistencies and makes maintenance more complex, while DRY promotes clarity and efficiency.

 ❌Incorrect example: